Germany's Greens focus on foreign policy as political winds change | DW | 15.11.2019

 Germany's Green party is still riding high in opinion polls and has a good chance of being part of the next government.
-As the party convenes at its annual congress this weekend, its efforts are moving to foreign policy.
+As the party convenes at its annual congress this weekend, its platform is broadening.

-The Greens have long had gender parity model for party leaders — its current co-leaders are Annalena Baerbock and Robert Habeck
+Green party leadership has long shown gender parity — its current co-leaders are Annalena Baerbock and Robert Habeck

 Consistently polling above 20%